 Through the consortium-derived parameter weighting system, SAAM registers the impact of the data quality and seismic observations to generate an estimated prospect chance of geologic success.

-SAAM stores an archive of analogs and tested prospects to guide future work.
+- SAAM stores an archive of analogs and tested prospects to guide and calibrate future work.